 With the largest branch network of any Australian building society, The Greater has more than 250,000 customers and over $5 billion in assets under management.
 In 2013, The Greater Building Society won the Building Society of the Year award for Customer Satisfaction from Roy Morgan Research.
 The company was also named Building Society of the Year by Asia-Pacific Banking & Finance Magazine in 2011 and 2012.

 As a building society, The Greater also aims to give back to its members.
 To do so, a certain portion of its profits is allocated to causes and organisations in local communities.
 It has partnered with respected insurer Allianz to offer travel insurance policies to members.

-Cover Plans Offered by Greater Building Society Travel Insurance
+Cover plans offered by Greater Building Society Travel Insurance

-The first policy from The Greater is designed for travellers who are on a tight budget.
+Budget Cover The first policy from The Greater is designed for travellers who are on a tight budget.
 It contains cover against only a few critical risks to help keep the cost of premiums down but provide enough protection when something goes wrong while you’re on holiday.
 Features include:

-- unlimited cover for overseas emergency medical assistance
+Unlimited cover for overseas emergency medical assistance

-- unlimited cover for overseas emergency medical and hospital expenses
+Unlimited cover for overseas emergency medical and hospital expenses

 $500 cover for emergency overseas dental expense

 $5 million of personal liability cover.

 This policy is not available for travellers aged 71 years and over.